chris-poed/kotlin-diary/kotlin_bites/05_data_structures.md

 ### `filter`

-The member function `filter` works on any "collection" — `List`s or `Map`s and other types.
-It is useful when you want to filter out elements from a list.
+This function is useful when you want to filter out elements from a list.

 For example, the following code creates a new `List` of only positive numbers, by filtering a list of numbers.